Skip to contents

 SQL keywords can be used freely in table names, column names, and data.
 Quotes, commas, spaces, and other special characters such as newlines and tabs, can also be used in the data, and, if the database supports non-syntactic identifiers, also for table names and column names.

-The following data types must be supported at least, and be read identically with dbReadTable():
+The following data types must be supported at least, and be read identically with DBI::dbReadTable():

 • integer